Global Orientation

 The four Critical Competencies and three Global Orientation courses are the foundation of the NUS College curriculum and are intended to be read within the first two years.
 Although students have some flexibility in choosing their pathway through the curriculum, you are encouraged to complete the foundational curriculum while in residence to take advantage of in-house academic resources, and to immerse yourself in our close-knit intellectual community.

-The Global Orientation courses- Global Narratives, Global Social Thought, and Science and Society – target interdisciplinary learning and cultivate a global perspective in students, preparing them for more in depth examinations of the issues that concern humanity in later courses.
+The Global Orientation courses – Global Narratives and Science and Society – target interdisciplinary learning and cultivate a global perspective in students, preparing them for more in depth examinations of the issues that concern humanity in later courses.

 The timetable and details of the foundational courses offered can be found here.